How To Rock A Fitness Lifestyle

 Let’s be honest, working out often takes a back burner.
 As a busy parent, we ended up with a zillion things on our to do list and we place our efforts elsewhere.
 And if you’re listening in today, it’s probably because you want to change that.

 You want to make it work, but you’re stuck.
 The most common excuse I hear from potential clients is that they don’t have time, but the truth is neither do we.
 There’s a misconception that because I’m fit, I must have more time than you, but I don’t.

 I work two and a half jobs from home and have two littles.
 Time is important to me too and I can rant all day about how eventually you just need to prioritize differently, but I guess we’ll get to that.

-What I’d like to do today is break down how to make the fitness lifestyle and healthy eating thing practical as a busy parent so that it doesn’t seem like such an uphill climb.
+What I’d like to do today is break down how to make the fitness lifestyle and healthy eating thing practical as a busy parent so that it doesn’t seem like such an uphill climb (and give you some great tips, like the true secret to staying fit over the Holidays!).
 Before we delve into any of the tips, Jeff, welcome to the show.
 And why don’t you take a few moments to tell us a bit more about yourself and kind of how you came to be a super fit dad of three.

 Well, thank you Shelby.